codegamc/uControllerLab1/README.md

 #Microcontroller Lab1

 This lab is an introduction to Arduino Microcontrollers.
 In this lab, you will be familiarized with the Arduino platform, and how do develop for it.
-Arduinos are an open source microcontroller, developed to democratize access to microcontrollers.
+Arduinos are an open source microcontroller, developed to democratize access to microcontrollers. <Insert description of hardware here>

 Arduionos are controlled through somethign called __sketches__, which are the arduino code format.
 A __sketch__ has two parts, `setup()` and `loop()`.  `setup()` is code that runs once, on startup, while *loop()* runs infinitely, continuously repeating.
 You can think of `loop()` as a `while(True)` loop.
 This is where program logic should go.